Buying Vs Renting in NYC: What’s Your Best Option?

 This ratio weighs your debt payments, not your total debts, against your monthly income.

-That means if you have a $100 credit card payment, $200 car payment, and a $200 student loan payment, then you have $500 a month in debt payments.
-If you make $2,000 a month, then your DTI would be 25%, which is well within normal requirements.
+That means if you have a $100 credit card payment, a $200 car payment, and a $200 student loan payment, you have $500 monthly in debt payments.
+If you make $2,000 a month, your DTI would be 25%, which is within standard requirements.

 Generally, banks will require a DTI of at least under 43%.